 Women should always inform their physician or technologist if there is any possibility that they are pregnant or if they are breastfeeding.

-RIT is generally not administered to pregnant women and children.
+RIT is generally not administered to pregnant women or children.

-Pre-screening of patients will occur to ensure proper blood counts and lack of significant bone marrow involvement with disease.
+You will be pre-screened to ensure proper blood counts and lack of significant bone marrow involvement with disease.
 Patients who have had prior bone marrow transplantation or failed stem cell collection should not receive RIT.

 You will speak to a radiation safety specialist regarding radiation safety precautions.